November 14, 2018

 Festival of Lights Set for Dec.
 7 in the North Hills

 PITTSBURGH, Nov.
-14, 2018 – La Roche College, the Sisters of Divine Providence and Providence Heights Alpha School will host their annual Festival of Lights holiday event on Friday, Dec.
+14, 2018 – La Roche University, the Sisters of Divine Providence and Providence Heights Alpha School will host their annual Festival of Lights holiday event on Friday, Dec.
 7.

 Sponsored by McCandless Crossing, Festival of Lights will run from 3 to 9 p.m. at La Roche and the neighboring Sisters of Divine Providence campus, including Providence Heights Alpha School.
 Admission is free, and the event is open to the public.

 “Festival of Lights is a highly anticipated event that brings the North Hills Community together annually.
 It’s a family-friendly atmosphere and a celebration of the holiday season,” said Colleen Ruefle, La Roche’s vice president for student life and dean of students.
 “We are fortunate to have our neighbor McCandless Crossing sponsor the festivities for the third year in a row.”

 Festival of Lights will begin with a craft show and conclude with a fireworks display over the La Roche campus.
 The evening will feature activities for children, a bounce house, a visit from Santa Claus, food trucks, live ice sculpting and carriage rides.
 Performing arts majors from La Roche will present “The Nutcracker” in Providence Heights Auditorium, and there will be a holiday musical presentation in the Mother of Divine Providence Chapel featuring ensembles from the Youth Chamber Connection and vocalists from PYCO School of Music in Wexford.